 PHYS 120 Metrication

-Introduction to the metric system.
+This course is an introduction to the metric system.
 History of measurements, English-metric units conversion techniques, standard international units and actual measurements of basic observations in the metric system, are included.

 PHYS 221 General Physics Lecture & Laboratory I